f5devcentral/UDF-DevOps-Base/docs/_labs/lab0.markdown

     > **Note:** For more information on deploying a UDF blueprint, please reference the [UDF documentation](https://help.udf.f5.com/en/)
 3. Under components, click the access dropdown on the client system, then click VS CODE
 4. Open a new [terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code
-5. Start the F5 CLI Docker container and make sure it's running

-    ```bash
-    docker start f5-cli
-    docker ps
-    ```

-    You should now see a container named _f5-cli_ with an image source of _f5devcentral/f5-cli:latest_

-6. Set the BIG-IP password as an environment variable:
+5. Set the BIG-IP password as an environment variable:

     > **Note:** Obtain the BIG-IP password on the BIG-IP1 and BIG-IP2 documentation pages inside the UDF deployment